The “with” Statement

 Strengths

-• The with statement works well for pulling together different functions to create a Code Flow.
-The functions do not have to be created for the purpose.
+withstatement works well for pulling together different functions to create a Code Flow.
+The functions do not have to be created for the purpose. - Each step lets you pattern match and gather the values you need from one step to use in the next steps.

-• It is a light-weight pattern and can be used quickly to pull different operations together.
+casestatement code-smell by making the “Happy Path” easier to see and reason about. - It is a light-weight pattern and can be used quickly to pull different operations together.

 Weaknesses

-• Any non-matching step in the sequence is returned immediately from a with statement.
-You need to think about the return types of all the functions you call.
+withstatement.
+You need to think about the return types of all the functions you call. - If you provide an

-• When a match fails, you are left dealing with the non-match in a fairly disconnected way.
+elseclause, any match failure drops into theelsebody.
+Depending on the functions called in the steps, it may be difficult to identify which match failed. - When a match fails, you are left dealing with the non-match in a fairly disconnected way.
 In the Railway Pattern, you deal with the non-match in a purpose-built function.

 When to use the With Statement?